dharmiknakrani26/ApexRace-AI/README.md

 - Race position change tracking
 - PDF race report export
 - AI-generated strategy recommendation
-- Streamlit Cloud deployment
+- More advanced predictive race strategy modeling

 ---

 ## ⚠️ Limitations

 - Future races may not load until race data becomes available through FastF1.
-- Tire degradation estimates are based on lap-time patterns and may be affected by traffic, safety cars, weather, or fuel load.
+- Tire degradation estimates are based on lap-time patterns and may be affected by traffic, safety cars, weather, fuel load, or race incidents.
-- The strategy score is an analytical indicator, not an official F1 strategy model.
+- The strategy score is an analytical indicator, not an official Formula 1 strategy model.
 - Some race sessions may have incomplete or missing data.

+---

 ## 👨‍💻 Author